droonga/presentation-trbmeetup-droonga/fast-fulltext-search-in-ruby-groonga-rroonga-droonga.md

 # Groonga

  * Fast fulltext search engine written in *C++*
- * Originally designed to search increasing huge numbers of comments (like Twitter)
+ * Originally designed to search increasing huge numbers of comments in "2ch" (like Twitter)

 # Groonga